UW-Madison Box - Frequently Asked Questions (FAQ)

 Can I log in using my departmental email address? e.g. firstname.lastname@example.org

-No; if you would like to use Box to collaborate on files for a group or team, we recommend requesting a Project Directory.
+If you would like to use Box to collaborate on files for a group or team, we recommend requesting a Project Directory.
 For additional information, please see: UW-Madison Box - Project Directories

 How much quota am I given?